Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 {{< hint type=info >}}

 Once the teams have been created the AVM Core Team will review the team name and parent team membership for accuracy.
-A notification will automatically be sent to the AVM Core Team to notify them that their review needs to be completed.
+A notification will automatically be sent to the AVM Core Team to inform them that their review needs to be completed.

 {{< /hint >}}